Assumption Schools eagerly welcome students, virtually and in-person, to first day of classes

 About 1,000 students in the parish have opted to stay home and learn via virtual classrooms set up by the parish.
 Others are making use of the hybrid class option, which means they'll stay home for eLearning classes during certain weekdays and report to campus on other days of the week.

-WBRZ's Rae'ven Jackson visited Assumption High on its first day of school and spoke with a teacher named Carey who said she felt optimistic about the student's return to classes.
+WBRZ's Rae'ven Jackson visited Assumption High on its first day of school and spoke with two teachers named Cari Leonard and Dr. Johnny Lawrence who both said they felt optimistic about the student's return to classes.

+Dr. Lawrence added that in addition to the social distancing and other safety protocol, they're also working hard to bring a positive outlook and upbeat attitude to the classroom.

-Gage Cook, a senior at Assumption High expressed his feelings on the first day of class, saying, "I'm so ready.
+This upbeat attitude seemed to have a positive impact on Gage Cook, a senior at Assumption High.
+Cook expressed his feelings on the first day of class, saying, "I'm so ready.
 I'm up for all the changes that are going to be coming towards us.
 Honestly, I think it's going to be a great year."

-In spite of the challenges posed by the COVID-pandemic during the 2020-2021 school year, Assumption's students and school staff are maintaining a positive attitude and cautiously moving forward with classes as they follow all CDC health and safety guidelines.
+In spite of the challenges posed by the COVID-pandemic, Assumption's students and school staff are hopeful as they cautiously move forward with classes and follow all CDC health/safety guidelines.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.